Tom Felton: 2012–2021: Post-Harry Potter projects

 Felton posted three music videos on YouTube under the account "Feltbeats", in which he performs fragments of original songs.
 Nine songs have been re-recorded and are now available on iTunes: "Time Well Spent", "Time Isn't Healing", "One of These Days", "Under Stars", "Right Place, Right Time", "In My Arms", "All I Need", and "I Will Be There" join the instrumental "Silhouettes in Sunsets".
 He also recorded an album titled In Good Hands.
 It includes the six songs "If You Could Be Anywhere", "We Belong", "When Angels Come", "Convinced", "Father of Mine", and "If That's Alright with You".

 In 2012, Felton appeared in the supernatural horror film The Apparition alongside an ensemble cast and indie drama From the Rough opposite Taraji P. Henson.
 Felton portrayed James Ashford, an arrogant member of nobility, in Belle (2013), which was released at the Toronto International Film Festival to critical praise.
 He starred opposite Elizabeth Olsen as Camille Raquin in Thérèse (2013).
 The film received mixed reviews; Roger Ebert referred to his performance as "suitably foppish and dopey" for the role.
 Felton starred in Labyrinth as Viscount Trencavel, which aired on Channel 4 in March 2013.

 Felton portrayed a US Navy airman in survival drama Against the Sun (2014), which faced mixed reception.

 In 2015, Felton recurred in Murder in the First on TNT as Erich Blunt:, as a Silicon Valley worker and murder suspect.
 Felton held supporting roles in films Risen (2016), a box office success, as well as Message from the King and A United Kingdom, both of which premiered at the 2016 Toronto International Film Festival.
-He also lent his voice to the English version of Sheep and Wolves (2016), a fantasy-comedy film.
+(Note: Attributed to multiple references:) He also lent his voice to the English version of Sheep and Wolves (2016), a fantasy-comedy film.
 From 2016 to 2017, He appeared as Doctor Alchemy in the third season of The CW's The Flash.
 Felton's character was a CSI lab partner to the titular character and love interest of Killer Frost.
 Felton portrayed a dog handler for the US Army in Gabriela Cowperthwaite's Megan Leavey (2017), a biographical indie drama based on the life of Corporal Megan Leavey.
 That year, Felton also appeared in drama film Feed and action-thriller Stratton.